d29005132/introml-task/README.md

 # introml-task
 classification task with xgboost

+##introdution 👍👍
-## In this classification task, students experience to handle categorical classifications with only numerical features.
+In this classification task, students experience to handle categorical classifications with only numerical features.

-imbalanced training data
+1.imbalanced training data 📚
-noisy features
+2.noisy features 🤹
-missing values
+3.missing values 🙅‍♂️